ChenyangZhang-cs/EdgeNN/README.md

 1. ``cd example``

+2. Before running VGG, you need to download the VGG weight file from https://mega.nz/file/LIhjXRhQ#scgNodAkfwWIUZdTcRfmKNHjtUfUb2KiIvfvXdIe-vc, decompress it, and put it into data/VGG.

-2. Run all example programs:
+3. Run all example programs:

 ```shell
 bash run_all.sh